itswadesh/anne-docs/adminUserManual.md

 To export specific customer list:

--From your Misiki admin panel, go to Customers page.
+-From your Anne admin panel, go to Customers page.
 -Click on the Excel logo.
 As a result, a CSV file will be downloaded to your computer.